-- When all the water is gone from the vase, the flower is dried.
+- The flower is dried when all the water is gone from the vase.

-- Fill a plastic ice cream pail or other large container with about a 1/2″ inch of silica gel.
+- Fill a plastic ice cream pail or another large container with about a 1/2″ inch of silica gel.

-- Snip short the stem of a freshly cut hydrangea and place it gently into the pail (blossoms up).
+- Snip short a freshly cut hydrangea’s stem and gently place it into the pail (blossoms up).

-- Carefully sprinkle silica gel all around, making sure to get underneath the petals and into the center of the blossoms.
+- Carefully sprinkle silica gel all around, getting underneath the petals and into the center of the blossoms.

 - Add more as you have room, covering each with silica gel as noted.

-- Seal pail with a lid and leave for four days.
-Remove from pail and gently tap off and shake out all traces of the silica gel.
+- Seal the pail with a lid and leave for four days.
+Remove from the bucket, gently tap off, and shake out all traces of the silica gel.

 - Hang them upside down in a warm, dark place that is not humid.